 So, next time, skip the ranch dressing and instead eat one of two tablespoons of hummus with a few raw vegetables for dipping, and you have yourself a healthy and nutritious snack (though do watch the sodium content, as some commercially prepared varieties can be quite high in sodium).

 Making Your Own Hummus

 If you would still prefer to make hummus into a lower calorie food, try making your own.
 Replace some of the olive oil with low-fat plain yogurt, and save yourself a few calories.
 Try different hummus recipes such as cucumber hummus, black bean hummus, or tahini-free low-fat hummus to see which kind you like the most.

-Keep in mind, however, that chickpeas alone contain around 270 calories per cup alone, so it's not possible to make hummus really low in calories as hummus is the main ingredient.
+Keep in mind, however, that chickpeas alone contain around 270 calories per cup alone, so it's not possible to make hummus really low in calories as chickpeas are the main ingredient.
 But, the chickpeas are a healthy source of those calories.
 Another way to save yourself a few calories while enjoying some hummus is to dip with fresh, raw veggies instead of pita bread.
 You'll save calories, and boost your vitamin and mineral intake by adding servings of vegetables to your diet.